National Gilbert & Sullivan Opera Company: Productions at the Gilbert and Sullivan Festival

 In 1995, the operators of the International Gilbert and Sullivan Festival formed an opera company to provide festivalgoers with professional productions of the Savoy operas.
 The company was soon called the Gilbert & Sullivan Opera Company.
 It engaged such performers as Richard Suart, Simon Butteriss, Bruce Graham, Gillian Knight, Barry Clark, Michael Rayner, Jill Pert, Gareth Jones, Patricia Leonard, Donald Maxwell, Oliver White, Rebecca Bottone, Ian Belsey and the Opera Babes.
-John Owen Edwards, David Russell Hulme, David Steadman or Andrew Nicklin have usually served as music directors for the company.
+John Owen Edwards, David Russell Hulme, David Steadman or Andrew Nicklin, among others, have served as music directors for the company.
 In 2014, the festival registered the company with Companies House as the National Gilbert & Sullivan Opera Company.

 The company's performances are accompanied by the festival's National Festival Orchestra.
 It generally presents four productions each year at the festival, and the festival sells videos of most of its productions.
 In 2018, in connection with the 25th anniversary of the International G&S Festival, the company presented six productions in Harrogate, Buxton and on tour.

 Uniquely among professional companies in Britain, other than D'Oyly Carte, the National Gilbert & Sullivan Opera Company has presented all 13 of the extant Savoy Operas.
 The company first performed Utopia, Limited in 2011, an opera that has rarely been given a professional staging in Britain over the past century.
 In 2012 the company mounted the first full-scale professional production of The Grand Duke in Britain since the 19th century, which was one of its four productions that year.
 Since 2013, the company has given up to 16 performances over the course of the festival at its new home in Harrogate, England.
 In 2018, the company presented the first professional, fully staged production of Haddon Hall since the 19th century.
 The company revived Utopia, Limited in 2022, directed by Jeff Clarke and conducted by John Andrews.